Lukas1098/Lukas1098/README.md

 Passionate about **Artificial Intelligence**, especially its integration into web technologies.<br>

-Currently completing my Analyst Programmer degree at Universidad Abierta Interamericana.
+Analyst Programmer graduated at Universidad Abierta Interamericana.